 Face it Folks, You Cannot Please Everyone

-What can I tell you – after almost eighteen years of writing I have finally found a process that works for me.
-Each and every word is not only spelled correctly, but its particular version is also carefully selected via the process of working through the Oxford English Dictionary, plus utilizing the process of synonyms by right clicking on a word, which offers you a choice of alternatives.
+What can I tell you – after almost eighteen years of writing, I have finally found a process that works for me.
+Each word is not only spelled correctly, but its particular version is also carefully selected via the process of working through the Oxford English Dictionary, plus utilizing the method of synonyms by right-clicking on a word offers you a choice of alternatives.

 But no matter how meticulous your approach may be, you have to be prepared for those people who absolutely hate your work.
 In Forgotten’s case, one individual posted the following on the United Kingdom’s Amazon site:

-These days since adopting the technique, I’m lucky if I write a paragraph each day before editing.
+Since adopting the technique, I’m lucky if I write a paragraph each day before editing.
 Back in 1995, I would have been thoroughly disappointed.
 No longer…